 Before arriving in Thailand, I had no idea what to expect since this is the first time in Thailand and also first time travelling alone.
 I was worried whether or not I would be able to find my way around Bangkok, or if I would get into the wrong taxi and end up in a bath tub full of ice with scar wounds where my kidneys should be.
 Thankfully, I was able to find a few UTS students at the airport and one of the student’s uncle offered me a ride to KMUTT housing.

-One my way out of the airport, I was immediately caught off guard by how hot and humid it is outside (and coming from 10-degree temperature in Sydney, I had layers of clothes on!)
+On my way out of the airport, I was immediately caught off-guard by how hot and humid it was outside (and coming from 10-degree temperature in Sydney, I had layers of clothes on!)

 Once I got to the university housing, I quickly changed into clothes that were more appropriate for a 40-degree climate and travelled out to one of Bangkok’s main market place where I had my first authentic Thai meal.